 Notes: The only example of this series with no initials; one vertical plankline.
 The style of rose and crown is similar to that used in gun founding in the Tudor period, suggesting that the furnace that was the source of this fireback may have been used for that purpose.

 Current location: in private hands, Upper Beeding, West Sussex, England.

 - 1660s-90s Wealden series

-Notes: The same vine strips are found on several firebacks, including some of the ‘Anne Forster’ series; the birds are also seen on a number of firebacks; the ‘pineapple’ shapes may be the same as those on the ‘Anne Forster’ graveslab in Crowhurst church, Surrey.
+Notes: The same vine strips are found on several firebacks, including some of the ‘Anne Forster’ series; the birds are also seen on a number of firebacks; the ‘grape bunch’ shapes may be the same as those on the ‘Anne Forster’ graveslab in Crowhurst church, Surrey.
 John Starkie Gardner and later writers attributed the birds to an association with the Fowle family; this is unlikely to be correct as the Fowles came to prominence in the iron industry towards the end of the sixteenth century and had their own distinctive decorative emblems.
 Formerly in the collection of Lady Dorothy Nevill.

 Current location: Victoria & Albert Museum, Cromwell Road, Kensington & Chelsea, Greater London, England.

 Museum number: M.120-1914 (part of the Victoria & Albert Museum museum group)